Bruins vs. Blue Jackets: Betting Trends, Odds, Advanced Stats

 - In its past 10 contests, Boston hit the over seven times.

-- The Bruins and their opponents have averaged 5.9 goals combined in their past 10 games, 0.1 less than the over/under in this matchup (6).
+- The Bruins and their opponents have averaged 6.1 goals combined in their past 10 games, 0.1 more than the over/under of 6 in this matchup.

 Watch the NHL on Max with the B/R Sports Add-On